HeidenBZR/URSEG/README.md

 Doesn't requires anything but Python 3(.4) itself "record pack", "atlas" and "iroiro" (for replacement lists) folders nearby.

 Contains:
-1. main.py – main
+1. main.py â€“ main
-2. utils.py – some universal funtions
+2. utils.py â€“ some universal funtions
-3. variables.py – instead of config file
+3. variables.py â€“ instead of config file
-4. rules.py – functions that depend on language and/or recording system
+4. rules.py â€“ functions that depend on language and/or recording system
 5. short.py - just some abbreviations
-6. iroiro.py – here I generated my replacement and CV-VCV lists.
+6. iroiro.py â€“ here I generated my replacement and CV-VCV lists for iroiro2.
 Change it and use for your needs if necessary

 Current version is: 0.1